CesarAltamirano-301/IS470-project-management/README.md

 # IS470 Project Management

-This repository contains materials for my IS 470 Project Management class project.
-It is being used to organize project planning, documentation, backlog items, sprint materials, and other course-related deliverables.
+This repository serves as the main workspace for my IS 470 Project Management class project.
+It includes planning documents, backlog items, sprint materials, and other project artifacts developed throughout the course.

-## Purpose
+## Overview

-The purpose of this repository is to keep my project work organized in one place throughout the course.
-It may include planning documents, project artifacts, draft materials, and other files related to the development and management of my class project.
+The goal of this repository is to organize and track the work associated with my class project from initial planning through final wrap-up.
+It acts as a central location for course deliverables and project management materials.

-## Contents
+## Included Materials

-This repository may include:
+Examples of materials in this repository may include:

-- Project planning documents
+- Project idea and scope documents
-- Feature backlog items
+- Feature backlog
+- Project charter
 - Sprint planning materials
-- Project charter documents
-- Notes and supporting files
+- Supporting notes and drafts
-- Final project summary materials
+- Final summary or reflection

-## Course Information
+## Course Details

 - **Course:** IS 470 Project Management
-- **Repository Name:** IS470-project-management
+- **Repository:** IS470-project-management

-## Notes
+## Disclaimer

-This repository is intended for course use and project organization throughout the term.
+This repository was created for academic use as part of coursework in IS 470.